-Fairchild showcases RTIC system during a congressional delegation flight
+Fairchild Showcases RTIC system during a Congressional delegation flight

 |0

-This work, Fairchild showcases RTIC system during a congressional delegation flight [Image 7 of 7], by A1C Clare Werner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fairchild Showcases RTIC system during a Congressional delegation flight, by A1C Clare Werner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.